 Conclusion

-Performativity operates on multiple levels in PTM and is key to understanding the film’s spectatorship in relation to the narrative and aesthetic depiction of the characters and its overt authorship.
+Performativity operates on multiple levels in Pornography: The Musical and is key to understanding the film’s spectatorship in relation to the narrative and aesthetic depiction of the characters and its overt authorship.
 Performative acts revolve around the mediation of subjectivity and embodied experience, but their real nucleus is the sense of ‘ambiguity’.
 Ambiguity is a much-discussed theme in performativity theory and is especially relevant to ‘gender-bending’ performances that seek to overcome stereotypical gender binaries.
 I have argued elsewhere that a general sense of ambiguity, not only in relation to the actual characters but also to the entire viewing experience, is conducive to overcoming the stereotypical expectations that frame spectatorship.
-PTM is imbued with a plethora of ambiguities that respectively violate, overcome, blend, reflexively problematise and playfully exhibit orthodox binary opposites, most notably:
+Pornography: The Musical is imbued with a plethora of ambiguities that respectively violate, overcome, blend, reflexively problematise and playfully exhibit orthodox binary opposites, most notably: